apace100/origins-docs/docs/types/meta_action_types/and.md

 }
 ```

-This action will exhaust the player (reduce their saturation/food level) and then immediately apply a 5 second Regeneration II effect.
+This example will apply exhaustion with a value of 0.5 to the player, and apply a Regeneration II status effect that would last for 5 seconds.